Elections and Representation:

 3: Reforms to Congress

 This video looks at the structural challenges within Congress that make governing and compromise increasingly difficult.
-Former Members reflect on the decline of “regular order,” the burdens of the Congressional calendar, and the strain of juggling too many committees at once, issues that leave little time for real debate, collaboration, or connection with constituents.
+Former Members reflect on the decline of “regular order,” the burdens of the Congressional calendar, and the strain of overlapping committee assignments, issues that leave little time for real debate, collaboration, or connection with constituents.
 Their insights underscore both the frustrations with how Congress currently operates and the pressing need for reforms to strengthen its ability to function effectively.

 4: A Divided America